fmgarage/ft-fms-docker/README.md

 ### Stopping and Restarting the Server

-At the moment, stopping the container or quitting Docker Desktop will not gracefully close your databases or stop the server.
-To prevent your databases from being currupted by the hard shutdown, always use the *fmsadmin stop server* command beforehand.
+At the moment, quitting Docker Desktop will not gracefully close your databases or stop the server.
+To prevent your databases from being corrupted by the hard shutdown, always stop the container or use the *fmsadmin stop server* command beforehand.

-##
+## Accessing files

+Relevant directories are being mounted into the container as volumes.
+These volumes are bound to their corresponding folders on the host in the `fms-data`folder.
+In case the container is removed, it is possible to run a new container with the persisted state from the compose file.
+It is recommended not to edit these files, while the server is running.

+The directories include databases, logs, configs and extensions.